Skip to content

 Version-1.4.6

-Datakit allows you to configure global tags for all collected data.
-Global tags are divided into two categories:
+Datakit allows configuring global tags for all the data it collects.
+Global tags are divided into two types:

-• Global Host Tags(GET): Collected data is bound to the current host, such as CPU/memory metrics.
+• Host-based global tags (GHT): Collected data is bound to the current host, such as CPU/memory metrics data

-[global_host_tags] # These are referred to as 'Global Host Tags'
+[global_host_tags] # These inside are referred to as "global host tags"

 ip = "__datakit_ip"